kirbydesign/designsystem/.github/CONTRIBUTING.md

 The latter is pure maintainer poetry.

 These are but three examples of how issues can be specific and unambigious.
-But always keep in the back of your mind how you can be more specific and unambigious when writing issues.
+Always keep in the back of your mind, how you can be more specific and unambigious when describing issues.

 #### The good issue follows the template
 <!-- - Follow the templates! - they are as is to help you remember which information we're looking for -->
-Do not delete the template when creating an issue.
+Do not ignore the template text when creating an issue.
 Use it.

-The issue templates exists to ease collaboration by providing structure and reminding you of which information other contributors are looking for.
+The issue templates exist to ease collaboration by providing structure and reminding you of which information other contributors are looking for.
-They also provide helpful checklists that helps you follow [the process (INSERT PROPER LINK HERE)](#the-process) and lets others know how far you are.
+They also provide helpful checklists that help you follow [the process of contributing](#the-process-of-contributing) and let others know how far you have come.

-If you experience that no template lives up to your specific need; well there is a good opportunity to contribute.
+If you experience that no template matches your specifc need; well there is a good opportunity to contribute.
 Create an issue for a new template to be created!

 #### The good issue has a good title
 <!-- - Spend some time on your titles
   - Make them alluring.
   - Short without too much detail
-  - The issues are viewed in some sort of list view 80% of the time. --> As issues are viewed in some sort of list view 80% of the time (or so) the title is the part being read most often.
+  - The issues are viewed in some sort of list view 80% of the time. --> The title of an issue is read most often, as issues are viewed in some sort of list most of the time.
 It can therefore be a good idea to spend some time formulating one.

 A good title is short without too much detail.
 Details should be presented in the actual description.